ElWanderer/kOS_scripts/documentation/lib_transfer_readme.md

     LOCAL r_soi IS moon:SOIRADIUS.
     LOCAL r_pe IS ORBITAT(SHIP,u_time):SEMIMAJORAXIS.

 Secondly, the function calculates the velocity required in terms of the destination for a Hohmann transfer orbit from the radius of the `moon`'s orbit (assuming we have just left the sphere of influence of the `moon` at that radius) to the desired `periapsis`.
+The initial change in velocity required for a Hohmann transfer from an orbit with radius r1 to an orbit with radius r2 is given by: `SQRT(mu/r1) * (SQRT((2*r2)/(r1+r2)) -1)`.

+    // r1 is the orbit radius (around the parent body) of the moon we are departing from.
+    // We assume the orbit of the moon is circular (or near-enough)...
+    // ...this next line could use the current orbital radius instead for eccentric orbits.
     LOCAL r1 IS ORBITAT(moon,u_time):SEMIMAJORAXIS.
-    LOCAL r2 IS dest_pe + dest:RADIUS.
+    // r2 is the desired orbit radius around the parent body LOCAL r2 IS dest_pe + dest:RADIUS.
-    LOCAL v_soi IS SQRT(hoh_mu/r1) * (SQRT((2*r2)/(r1+r2)) -1).
+    // plug these and the value of MU for the parent body into the Hohmann transfer calculation LOCAL v_soi IS SQRT(hoh_mu/r1) * (SQRT((2*r2)/(r1+r2)) -1).

 This velocity at the sphere of influence transition can be converted back to the velocity at the (new) periapsis of the ejection orbit around the `moon`: